ZhangCXLVII/Craftax/README.md

 # Craftax

 This repository contains the code for the machine learning course project, made by group 40.
-Thanks to original code at [Craftex_Baselines](https://github.com/MichaelTMatthews/Craftax_Baselines), our code is modified from it.
+Thanks to original code at [Craftex_Baselines](https://github.com/MichaelTMatthews/Craftax_Baselines) and [mamba-minimal](https://github.com/johnma2006/mamba-minimal), our code is modified from them.

 # Installation
 ```commandline